 As of right now there are 154 residential homes for sale, not including lakefront and not including homes on native land.
 There have been 78 sales so far in 9 months.
-This means there is approx a 17 month supply of homes on the market. (this number is a crude estimate and will change once all the conditional sales firm up….it will probably jump to 82 sales).
+This means there is approx a 17 month supply of homes on the market. (this number is a crude estimate and will change once all thefirm up….it will probably jump to 82 sales).
 Keeping in mind that 6 months of supply is considered a balanced market, LH is quite clearly a buyers’ market.
 I think anyone who drives around LH, even if they’re not looking for a house notices the number of for sale signs.

 Sale prices haven’t been slowing down though… (again, non-native/lakefront….first 9 months of each year)